kenschnarrs/Corona-Cabins/README.md

-Website for Corona Cabins, a family-owned cabins spot in rural mexico.
+Website for Corona Cabins, a family-owned cabins spot in the Mexican countryside.